slwu89/Orcas.jl/docs/src/BasicSchedule.md

   2. Eiselt, Horst A., and Carl-Louis Sandblom.
 Decision analysis, location models, and scheduling problems.
 Springer Science & Business Media, 2013.
   3. Eiselt, Horst A., and Carl-Louis Sandblom.
 Operations research: A model-based approach.
 Springer Nature, 2022.

+We use a "activity on node" (AoN) representation of project networks throughout the package.

 ## Basic Critial Path Method

 The critical path method (CPM) is a classic technique in operations research.
 Given a set of tasks which represent